-Meaning "drama or play without words" first recorded 1735.
-The English dramatic performances so called, usually at Christmas and with words and songs and stock characters, are attested by this name from 1739; said to have originated c.
+The original sense is archaic or obsolete.
+The meaning "drama or play without words," in which the plot is expressed by mute gestures, is recorded by 1735.
+The English dramatic performances so called, usually produced at Christmas and with words and songs and stock characters, are attested by this name from 1739; said to have originated c.
 1717.
 Related: Pantomimic; pantomimical.

 1746, "representing only in mute action; 1768, "express by actions, not words," from pantomime (n.).
 Related: Pantomimed; pantomiming.